17 Ancient Metagenomic Pipelines

 rm -r *

-For this chapter’s exercises, if not already performed, you will need to create the conda environment from the following yml file, and activate the environment:
+For this chapter’s exercises, if not already performed, we will need to create the special aMeta conda environment and activate the environment.

 In this tutorial we will try running the small test data that comes with aMeta.